 rpc.py delete_aio_bdev aio0

 OCF virtual bdev module is based on Open CAS Framework - a high performance block storage caching meta-library.
-To enable the module, configure SPDK with
+To enable the module, configure SPDK using

 Below is an example command for creating OCF bdev: